barrykooij/related-posts-for-wp/readme.txt

 Our installation wizard will do all the hard work for you, simply activate the plugin, set the amount of posts that should relate and press the button.
 Related Posts for WordPress will do the rest.
 Relating posts in WordPress has never been this easy!

+Fully tested and working on PHP 5.3 and up (including PHP 8 & 8.1)!

 > #### Related Posts for WordPress Premium
 > There's an even better version of this plugin that comes with the following extra features:<br />
 >